grenzr/cf-docs/source/docs/running/architecture/services/writing-service-v2.html.md

 <tr>
   <td>syslog_drain_url</td>
   <td>string</td>
   <td>A URL that CF should drain logs to for the bound application.
-Requires the `syslog_drain` permission to work.</td>
+  Requires the `syslog_drain` permission to have logs automatically wired to applications.</td>
 </tr>
 </tbody>
 </table>